Should You Cut Out Carbs?

 If you want a bit more detail, the main difference between the two groups is their chemical structures.
 Simple sugars are made up of a few sugar molecules while complex carbs are made up of hundreds and even thousands of these molecules put together.
 When in your body, the end product for both results in glucose.

 What to Note

-Notably when it comes to dieting, a key difference between the two is the time needed to digest.
+Notably, when it comes to dieting, a key difference between the two is the time needed to digest.
 Your body digests simple sugars much quicker than if you eat the same amount of calories that are made up of complex carbs.
 This is because simple sugars are closer to the end product than complex carbs which need more time to digest.
-Subsequently they are used up quicker, providing a short a burst of energy.
+Subsequently, they are used up quicker, providing a short burst of energy.
 This is an important factor because actually after eating food with simple sugars you soon get hungrier again.
 So having lots of sweets, fizzy drinks, cakes etc may fill you up quickly, may provide an energy burst but it will be brief and you will soon be reaching for more food.
 More food that all adds up to a lot of calories by the end of the day.

 You will have no doubt seen some diets recommended stripping out all carbohydrates from what you eat.
 Limiting bad carbohydrates such as sugar from your diet is a positive step but going further and refusing to eat fruits and whole grains can potentially deprive you of important nutrients your body needs to fight illnesses, give you the energy you need and keep your body well balanced.

 There are plenty of good carbs and you can learn more here